 Vanderbilt Master of Management in Health Care 2011

-Program Manager, Vanderbilt Center for Integrative Health
+Administrative Director at Vanderbilt Center for Integrative Health

 Managing people comes naturally for Susan Carter, whose undergraduate degree in psychology has helped her understand what motivates and challenges those whose work she oversees.
 But she had no formal training to prepare her for the business side of managing the daily operations, staffing and budget for the Vanderbilt Center for Integrative Health.

 Her first presentation to the Center’s executive committee was “pretty,” she recalls.
 “The graphs were colorful and eye-catching, but I missed the content.
 Shortly after that, we began to make our case for expanding our space and services, and I had no idea how to properly do a pro forma or projections.”

 Susan, who was in her first year with the Center, approached the administrative director with her desire “for classes, workshops, something to boost my knowledge and skills.”
 He suggested Vanderbilt’s MM Health Care program.